darraghoriordan/use-miller/apps/frontend/src/docs/page-content/miller-start/how-to/production.md

 Navigate to `infrastructure/production/digitalocean-hosting`.

-Copy the `...tfvars.template` file to `....tfvars` and fill in the values for your production instances.
+Copy the `terraform.tfvars.template` file to `terraform.tfvars` and fill in the values for your production instances.

+This might take a bit of time.
 None of this is automated because of security concerns.
 You should manage your own production secrets safely.

+When you're ready, apply the terraform project.

 ```bash
 cd infrastructure/production/dokku-app